 As a result, the shrimps try to save themselves by jumping out of the tank.
 There is nothing else to expect, right?

-So, before even thinking adding shrimps to your tank, check if the tank mates are ideal for your shrimps.
+So, before even thinking about adding shrimps to your tank, check if the tank mates are ideal for your shrimps.
 If they aren’t, please don’t add the shrimps.
 Use a different tank.

 If you want to keep and breed shrimps, I’ll always recommend to keep them in a dedicated shrimp tank.